Dr. Leland Gilsen welcomes you to Oregon‑Archaeology.com!

 Religious Authorities 1.55

-And younger children should check out this Evergreen School District video of 4th grade students (Artifact Detectives) learning about archaeology.
-After viewing the video, use the BACK function on your browser to return to this page.
-Also check out 78th Street video.
+And younger children should check out this video.
+After viewing the video, use the BACK function on your browser to return to this page78th Street video.
 Also check out Archeology for Kids.

 Human societies exploit their environment to build and maintain a common set of values, methods and techniques we call culture.
 Humans live in a rich cultural milieu that sets us apart from all other living things on this earth.
 We have a history of resource exploitation and environmental degradation stretching back tens of thousands of years.
 All cultures change over time.
 All cultures fail and are replaced by others over time.
 Many cultures have so degraded their physical or biological environments as to cause their own destruction.
 The lessons of the past could be a warning for our common human future.